oroce/web-development-workshop/workshop-3.md

 `docker vagrant docker-logs --follow`

 ---
-# Since SSH is not enabled, to run command you need to issue:
+# Since SSH is not enabled, to run a command you need to issue:

 ```
 vagrant docker-exec -it -- /bin/bash